 With such passionate enthusiasts in Canada and abroad, the future of the Norwegian Fjord looks secure.
 Those that own a Fjord know how truly special these Norwegian horses are, and would do anything to keep them true to their roots: the striking, hardworking dun horse who has been a good friend to man through the ages.

-Main Article Photo courtesy of Lori Albrough - Grand Champion Mare Bluebird Lane Kestrel shows the Fjord breed standard well.
+Main Photo: Grand Champion Mare Bluebird Lane Kestrel shows the Fjord breed standard well.
 No matter the type, a Fjord must “look like a Fjord, behave like a Fjord, and work like a Fjord.”
+Photo courtesy of Lori Albrough

-This article originally appeared in the July/August 2009 issue of Canadian Horse Journal.
+This article was originally published in the Summer 2009 issue of Canadian Horse Journal